Workplace burnout manifests as physical tiredness and, more crucially, emotional emptiness.

-Most frequently, the real culprit behind a burnout is a job stress that has been going on for long, and not some personal stress.
+Most frequently, the real culprit behind burnout is often the stress of being productive that has been going on for long and not some personal stress.
 Burnouts are fueled by overwork and chronic stress.

 According to a Deloitte survey, around 77% of respondents have experienced burnout in their current employment.
 In the survey, the biggest drivers of employee burnout were: